Elfriede Ryneck: Biography

 Having joined the Social Democratic Party (SPD) in 1890, Ryneck became a representative of the SPD Women in the district executive of the SPD electoral association for Teltow-Beestow in 1912.
-In 1919 she was one of the first women elected to the SPD party executive, and in the same year was elected to the Weimar National Assembly as a representative of the SPD.
+In 1919, she was one of the first women elected to the SPD party executive, and in the same year was elected to the Weimar National Assembly as a representative of the SPD.
 She was re-elected in the 1920 Reichstag elections, remaining a member of parliament until 1924.

-Later in 1924 she was elected to the Landtag of Prussia.
+Later in 1924, she was elected to the Landtag of Prussia.
 She was re-elected in 1928 and 1932, remaining a member until 1933.
 She chaired the Social Policy Committee from 1930 to 1933.
 After the Nazis came to power, Ryneck and her husband lost their jobs and withdrew from public life, relying on money from their son.

 After World War II she was involved in the re-establishment of the SPD in Berlin.
 Living in an area that became part of East Berlin, she was among the party officials that approved the merger of the SPD and the Communist Party to form the Socialist Unity Party.
-She died in Treptow in 1951.
+She died in Treptow on 19 January 1951, aged 78.